 REU Frequently Asked Questions

 The Research Experience for Undergraduates (REU) program is 9 weeks long.
 It begins the Tuesday following Memorial Day, and includes 9 work weeks, completing the last week of July.
-For 2018, the program will run from 5/29/18 to 7/31/18.
-The final presentation/poster session will be on Monday, 7/30/18.
+For 2019, the program will run from May 28 to July 30.
+The final presentation/poster session will be on Monday, 7/29/19 (date subject to change).
 All REU participants must be present during the entire 9-week duration.

 All REU participants are provided housing for the summer on the University of Rochester Campus.
 You will be housed with members of other research programs operating over the same time.
 Participants from Rochester wishing to live off-campus must submit a formal request to do so.